We are committed to ensuring that every child, including those with special educational needs, has access to a high quality education.

 If necessary, the physical school environment may be modified so your child can access facilities, to gain the most out of their school experience physically, socially and academically.

-These are specialist schools for children from the beginning of Kindergarten to the final year of their schooling.
+Education support schools are specialist schools for children from the beginning of Kindergarten to the final year of their schooling.
 Your child has access to multi-disciplinary teams including nursing and therapy staff.
 Specialist teachers and support staff are dedicated to ensuring your child receives an appropriate and responsive learning program in a safe and accessible environment.

 Specialist facilities including therapy rooms, multi-sensory environments, independent living centres, swimming pools and ‘access all’ playgrounds add to your child’s learning experiences.
 There are primary, secondary and combined primary and secondary education support schools, depending on where you live.